rsocket/rsocket/Protocol.md

 ## Connection Establishment

 __NOTE__: The semantics are similar to [TLS False Start](https://tools.ietf.org/html/draft-bmoeller-tls-falsestart-00).

+The term SETUP_ERROR is used below to indicate an ERROR frame that has a Stream ID of 0 and an Error Code that indicates a SETUP error.

 Immediately upon successful connection, the client MUST send a SETUP frame with Stream ID of 0.
 Any other frame received that is NOT a SETUP frame or a SETUP frame with